Old money: Europe

 The Rothschild family, as an example, established finance houses across Europe from the 18th century and was ennobled by the Habsburg emperor and Queen Victoria.
 Throughout the 19th century, they controlled the largest fortune in the world, in today's terms many hundreds of billions.
 The family has, at least to some extent, maintained its wealth for over two centuries.

-On the other hand, in Britain, the term generally exclusively refers to the nobility – that is, the peerage and landed gentry – who traditionally live off the land inherited paternally.
+On the other hand, in the United Kingdom, the term generally exclusively refers to the nobility – that is, the peerage and landed gentry – who traditionally live off the land inherited paternally.
 The British concept is analogous to good lineage and it is not uncommon to find someone with "old money" who is actually poor or insolvent.
 By 2001, however, those belonging to this category—the aristocratic landowners—are still part of the wealthiest list in the United Kingdom.
 For instance, the Duke of Westminster, by way of his Grosvenor estate, owns large swaths of properties in London that include 200 acres of Belgravia and 100 acres of Mayfair.
 There is also the case of Viscount Portman, who is the owner of 100 acres of land north of Oxford Street.

 Many countries had wealth-based restrictions on voting.
 In France, out of a nation of 27 million people, only 80,000 to 90,000 were allowed to vote in the 1820 French legislative election and the richest one-quarter of them had two votes.